SivenCapo/Awesome-VLA4AD/README.md

-# 🚗Awesome Vision-Language-Action Models for AD
+# Awesome Vision-Language-Action Models for AD🚗

 Welcome to **Awesome VLA4AD**—a curated, continuously updated collection of research papers and resources on Vision–Language–Action models for Autonomous Driving (VLA4AD).
 This repository tracks the latest advances in VLA4AD, from explanatory perception modules to end-to-end reasoning and control architectures.